HardDropController/script_block_servers/README.md

 Used on add-on load and by **removeBlockedAdmin()** and **removeBlockedAdminbyIndex()**.
 <br/><br/>

-[^1]: Admins will have all their servers' IPs automatically added to the IP ban list.
+[^1]: Admins will have all their servers hidden from the server list.
 If you want to block a specific server, add the IP instead.